amberisvibin/chibi-pc09/README.md

 ## License

 This project is licensed under the MIT license.
 This applies to both the hardware (schematics, bill of materials, pcb layouts) and documentation.
-This does *not* apply to the datasheets/ directory, the books/ directory or code/assist09/.
+This does *not* apply to the datasheets/ directory or code/assist09/.
 Those files belong to their respective copyright holders.